Are You Not Preparing the Buyer for the Meeting?

 The Agenda above serves no purpose at all, except for someone to have a reminder of what they were going to go through.
 An agenda that serves the purpose of enabling the Buyer to prepare for the meeting could look like:

-2. Pack size; a.
-We need to reach a decision on sku 123 quality problem delivered into Cobham on Friday last week.
+- Pack size; a.
+We need to reach a decision on SKU 123 quality problem delivered into Cobham on Friday last week.
 See email of 12-10-15.

-a.
-Review of the previous range review.
-See attached chart showing xyz to discuss.
+- Review of the previous range review.
+See the attached chart showing XYZ to discuss.

-b.
-Upcoming Range Review.
-Thoughts attached on execution to discuss.
+- Upcoming Range Review.
+Thoughts attached to execution to discuss.